-Bregman [1] proposed that the human auditory system analyses and extracts representations of the individual sounds present in an environment in a manner similar to scene analysis in vision.
-Such auditory scene analysis (ASA) decomposes the signal into a number of discrete sensory elements which are then recombined into streams on the basis of the likelihood of them having arisen from the same physical source in a process termed perceptual grouping.
+Bregman [1] has proposed that the human auditory system analyses and extracts representations of the individual sounds present in an environment in a manner similar to scene analysis in vision.
+Such auditory scene analysis (ASA) takes place in two stages.
+Firstly, the signal is decomposed into a number of discrete sensory elements.
+These are then recombined into streams on the basis of the likelihood of them having arisen from the same physical source in a process termed perceptual grouping.
+The auditory system uses a number of grouping cues such as common periodicity, common onset/offset, proximity in frequency as well as knowledge of commonly experienced acoustic stimuli.